jojolilian/HandwrittenEqSolv/README.md

-CROHME Competition on Recognition of Offline Handwritten Mathematical Expressionse Dataset source: http://tc11.cvc.uab.es/datasets/ICFHR-CROHME-2016_1 During the processing of the adding data, there are some tools to extract groundtruth,find unknown tokens,
+CROHME Competition on Recognition of Offline Handwritten Mathematical Expressionse Dataset source: http://tc11.cvc.uab.es/datasets/ICFHR-CROHME-2016_1

+When adding the data, there are some tools to extract groundtruth,split the training groundtruth,extract single symbols for data(extract tokens),find unknown tokens,and rewrite the tokens.tsv

+For extracting groundtruth, using the command:
-python extract_groundtruth.py <path of the folder which contains .inkml files> -o C:\\Users\\zqd-d\\Desktop\\test2016_groundtruth.tsv
+`python extract_groundtruth.py <path of the folder which contains .inkml files> -o <path of target .tsv file which contains groundtruth of .inkml files>`

+But this will produce an empty line with `Enter(\n)` between the two groundtruth, so this blank line should be removed before the next spliting step.

+Then to split the training groundtruth random into train.tsv and validation.tsv :
+`python train_validation_split.py -i <path of the file to split> -o <path of the output folder>`